‘Scream 4′ is Bloodier, Smarter, Better and Just Plain Scarier Than all Three Before It

 “You’re addressing a generation of young fans, but also a generation that has gone with you for three, as well as a decade worth of other films.
 You have to be as good as, or better than those films.” – Wes Craven

 Much like Scream, Scream 4 is a rarity and more than a simple winking nod to films from the past.
 The secret ingredient is effortlessly merging humour with genuine scares around a story taken seriously.
-Unlike most slasher films, characters are fleshed out, and you care who lives and dies, so the tension is high throughout, and the characters’ fates actually matter.
+Unlike most slasher films, characters are fleshed out, and you care who lives and dies, so the tension is high throughout, and the fate of the characters actually matters.

 Scream 4 may not feature a scene that matches the masterfully conceived and terrifying stand-alone opening sequence featuring Drew Barrymore from the original, but what it does offer is one hundred and eleven minutes of nail-biting suspense.
 While the first entry spent too much time with characters cocking guns and spraying bullets, in what is supposed to be a slasher film, the fourth installment paints the screen red with gallons of blood.
 Scream 4 earns its R rating since the film’s many stabbings don’t cut away from showing the penetrating blade.
 It cuts and it cuts deep.